arnab-raychaudhari/stock-aggregation-data-pipeline/README.md

 7 - Navigate to AWS Glue service and create a Crawler that reads the files created by Kinesis Firehose in the S3 bucket we created in step 3.
 Refer to .json format at [crawler-configuration.json](https://github.com/arnab-raychaudhari/stock-aggregation-data-pipeline/blob/cb5a6422542fd0c9e0879f430506367eb8f2a69f/crawler_configuration.json)

 8 - Next, create a Glue job (that runs python script) that deletes the parquet tables from previous runs.
+Code available at [Delete Parquet Tables Before New Run](https://github.com/arnab-raychaudhari/stock-aggregation-data-pipeline/blob/b793992353ca4eac2ef41f8c3d5d9b5d54860070/delete-pqt-stock-aggregate-data-glue-job-script.py)

 9 - Create another Glue job to roundup the aggregate figures to two places after decimal, and parse through the timestamp field to extract the day and hour marks to create a new feature 'day_hour_partition', which will be used to partition the parquet table.
 Also, this job will cast the Unixmsects into integer value for effective downstream processing.
 At last, the transformed dataset will be written to parquest table in AWS Athena.
+Code available at [Create Parquest Table](https://github.com/arnab-raychaudhari/stock-aggregation-data-pipeline/blob/b793992353ca4eac2ef41f8c3d5d9b5d54860070/create-stock-aggregate-data-pqt-glue-job-script.py)

 10 - Create another Glue job to identify the duplicate records in the parquet table created in step 9, and copy the unique ones to a new table.
+Code available at [Unique Observations](https://github.com/arnab-raychaudhari/stock-aggregation-data-pipeline/blob/b793992353ca4eac2ef41f8c3d5d9b5d54860070/create-sans-dup-pqt-if-required-glue-job-script.py)

 11 - Perform the following data quality checks on the table created in step 10 before using the data for insightful visualization.
+Code available at [Data Quality Checks](https://github.com/arnab-raychaudhari/stock-aggregation-data-pipeline/blob/b793992353ca4eac2ef41f8c3d5d9b5d54860070/data-quality-stock-aggregate-glue-job-script.py)

 11.a - Check for zero values in any of the financial info features